Connect with others who understand.

 Powered By

-Medically reviewed by
+Medically reviewed by Mark Levin, M.D.

-Maureen McNulty
+Written by Maureen McNulty

-What Causes IBC?
+What Causes Inflammatory Breast Cancer?

-Any cell in the body can undergo gene changes that make it turn cancerous.
+Any cell in the body can undergo gene changes that turn it cancerous.
 These changes can make a cell grow out of control.
 Inflammatory breast cancer develops when gene changes occur in a cell located in the lobule (a gland that makes breast milk) or near a duct (a tube that transports the milk).

 Inflammatory Breast Cancer Risk Factors